 In the international context, the entity classification rules contain traps for the unwary, primarily due to the rules governing default classification.
 For non-U.S. eligible entities, the owners’ liabilities are of critical importance.
 Where at least one owner has unlimited liability, the default classification is flow-through (disregarded or partnership as described earlier).
 If all owners have limited liability, the default classification is C corporation.
 The confusion arises due to the liability criterion that guides default characterization in an international context.
 Taxpayers frequently assume that a foreign limited liability company is automatically treated as a flow-through because U.S. LLCs are so treated, and the required election for such treatment is missed.
 Conversely, with Canadian ULCs taxpayers sometimes assume that corporate treatment automatically applies when, in fact, it is the reverse.
 The misclassification of a foreign entity can produce materially different U.S. tax results than those that were planned and modeled.

-Entity classification errors frequently happen.
+Entity classification errors are relatively common.
 The IRS issued Rev. Proc.
 2009-41 to provide taxpayers with relief from a late entity-classification election without having to obtain a letter ruling.
 To obtain relief, the entity must have filed all income tax returns on time and consistent with the requested classification (unless those due dates have not yet passed); the entity must have reasonable cause for the failure to file; and the request for relief must be made before three years and 75 days from the requested effective date of the classification election.
 Form 8832, Entity Classification Election, allows a request for relief to be made on Part II of the form.
 If a taxpayer is not eligible for relief under Rev. Proc.
 2009-41, a prospective entity classification may be an alternative, but the tax implications of the entity change must be carefully evaluated.

 Tax Complexity in International Expansion